eqNj/eqN-PD2-Filter/README.md

 ##### Strict - Ideal for those who partake in high speed mapping, either solo or especially in groups.
 Tailored to only show non-set/unique armors or weapons when they are likely to have a reasonable value in trading.
 Even at this level, all unique and set items will still show.
 Crafting bases shown are only those which are highly sought after.
 High gold value items stop being indicated at level 75.
 This filter level is useful for those who regularly run high density maps and are mostly only looking for items that are moderately easy to trade.

 ##### Super Strict - Ideal for those who perfer not picking up nor identifying many items.
 This is the only filter level that hides any unique or set items and flawless gems.
-Designed to only show items universally considered worth picking up or identifying.
+Rest assured, however, that unique and set items are still never hidden at this filter level in the LLD or SSF filter versions.
+Designed to only show items universally considered worth picking up and/or identifying.
 Crafting bases shown are only those which drop rare.
 High gold value items stop being indicated at level 75.
 This filter level is useful for speed running maps and/or group dungeons and limits shown drops to only those with the highest potential trade value.

 ##### Potionless - '(Potionless)' filter levels are essentially a copy of their respective filter level, however it hides all potions at all levels except for Full Rejuvenation Potions.

 ##### Show Recipes - This filter level shows all crafting and upgrading recipes on any applicable items.
 The crafting recipes can be found on magic items and on perfect gems.
 The upgrade recipes include information about the requirements for upgraded items.
 This level will also show all runes necessary for runewords on any socketed non-magic (white) items.
 This level is not recommended for use while item finding as it can be a bit visually noisy, though no more so than most other filters by default.
 If item finding with this filter level it will never hide anything important.
 This filter level uses Relaxed as a baseline but it also includes several LLD specific highlights and details.
-This filter level will show ideal character levels for LLD crafting on most LLD-applicable crafting bases when using the 'eqN-Specialized-LLD' filter specifically.
+This filter level will show ideal character levels for LLD crafting on most LLD-applicable crafting bases when using the 'eqN - Specialized LLD' filter specifically.

 ###### The differences between these filter levels, relative to the Relaxed filter level as a baseline, are further described below.
 All of these filter levels share a similar leveling experience prior to character level 75.